julianmendez/wikihtml/README.md

 #### Ordered lists

-Numbered items are marked with hash sign (#) at the beginning of the line.
+Numbered items are marked with hash signs (#) at the beginning of the line.
 A subitem is marked with more hash signs.
 For example:
 ```
 # item 1
 # item 2